Composite Convolution: a Flexible Operator for Deep Learning on 3D Point Clouds: Introduction

 \section{Introduction}

-\IEEEPARstart{P}{oint clouds} provide a compact yet detailed representation of 3D objects and, for this reason, they are widely employed in several applications such as autonomous driving~\cite{yang2018pixor,cui2021deep}, topography~\cite{ao2017one}, architecture and heritage preservation~\cite{teruggi2020hierarchical}.
-Point clouds are unordered sets of points in $\mathbb{R}^3$, typically acquired by LiDAR sensors~\cite{ao2017one,yang2018pixor} or depth cameras~\cite{dai2017scannet}, which are sometimes paired with features like the color or the normal vector to the surface of the object~\cite{QiPointnet}.
+Point clouds provide a compact yet detailed representation of 3D objects and, for this reason, they are widely employed in several applications such as autonomous driving~\cite{qian20223d}, topography~\cite{ao2017one}, architecture~\cite{su2022dla}, and industrial quality control~\cite{frittoli2022deep}.
+Point clouds are unordered sets of points in $\mathbb{R}^3$, typically acquired by LiDAR sensors~\cite{ao2017one, li2023deepsir}, Mobile Laser Scanners~\cite{su2022dla}, or depth/stereo cameras~\cite{dai2017scannet,armeni20163d}.
+Often, each point is paired with a feature vector such as RGB components or the normal vector to the surface of the object at that point~\cite{QiPointnet}.

-The design of deep neural networks that can process \emph{point clouds} has been attracting more and more interest in 3D deep learning~\cite{guo2020deep}, starting from \emph{PointNet}~\cite{QiPointnet}.
-Such a flourishing literature is motivated by the intrinsic challenges of training machine learning models on point clouds.
-In fact, unlike images, point clouds cannot be arranged on a regular grid, where it is possible to define convolutional filters.
-For this reason, several \emph{point-convolutional} layers, namely layers implementing convolutions on point clouds, have been proposed, two relevant examples being \emph{ConvPoint}~\cite{BoulchConvpoint} and \emph{KPConv}~\cite{HuguesKPConv}.
+The design of deep neural networks that can process point clouds has been attracting more and more interest in 3D deep learning~\cite{guo2020deep}.
+Such flourishing literature is motivated by the intrinsic challenges of training machine-learning models on point clouds.
+In fact, unlike images, point clouds are sets and not arranged on a regular grid, where most neural network layers are defined.
+For this reason, several \emph{point-convolutional} layers, namely layers implementing convolutions on point clouds, have been proposed in the literature, the two most representative examples being \emph{KPConv}~\cite{HuguesKPConv} and \emph{ConvPoint}~\cite{BoulchConvpoint}.

-Deep learning research on point clouds has primarily addressed \emph{supervised} tasks such as classification or part segmentation~\cite{BoulchConvpoint, HuguesKPConv, QiPointnet++, AtzmonPCNNEO, xu2018spidercnn, chenRBFNet}, while \emph{unsupervised} problems have been much less investigated.
-Moreover, most of the \emph{anomaly detection} algorithms for point clouds concern very specific scenarios~\cite{lyu2021online, rodriguez2015automatic}, and typically resort to \emph{ad-hoc} feature extractors.
-Needless to say, many industrial and quality inspection scenarios would benefit from effective deep neural networks for anomaly detection on point clouds since these do not require feature engineering.
-To the best of our knowledge, the only deep learning solution for anomaly detection on point clouds is a variational autoencoder~\cite{masuda2021toward}.